lambiengcode/rtsp_camera_streaming/README.md

-# rtsp_streaming_camera
+## Streaming camera :camera: :camera: :eyes:

-nodejs for streaming local camera, recording and sync to Google Drive
+- :rocket: App using Nodejs for streaming local camera, recording and sync to Google Drive

-==> run 'docker-compose up' on your command.
+- :computer: Run 'docker-compose up' on your command.